💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Should you stick with a single image, a carousel, or a video?
 The answer is it depends.
 That’s why experimentation is key.

 “Lead advertisements, like any other Facebook ad, are most effective when the medium is appropriate for the message,” says Adam Fard.
 “For example, if you want to display numerous products or features at the same time, a carousel-style may be the ideal option.
 A short video, on the other hand, is a wonderful format for presenting stories and creating brand awareness because it is short in length.
 Don’t make the mistake of assuming that just because you’re offering an incentive, creativity isn’t important.
 For the best results, include high-quality images and videos, clear copy, and a call-to-action button.
 Lead ad design specifications can be found here.”
+Incorporating these elements into your lead ads not only increases their effectiveness but also helps reduce Facebook Ads CPM by improving ad relevance and engagement with your target audience.

 Related: Facebook Ad Formats: Which Are Best for Driving Awareness, Traffic, & Conversions?